Data Management Central: Is your CRM system an integrated part of your team?11 Sep 2023

 Building your CRM and Data Strategy

 It’s good practice to have a document that details how your business processes and manages personal data.
-(GDPR is here to stay.)
+(GDPR is here to stay!)
 And it’s inevitable that your CRM system will play a fairly large, if not the starring, role in that.
+Have you thought about implementing Data Retention Rules (DRR)?

 - Diagnosing what is and isn’t working